-The large sprawling cosmopolitan city of Sydney lures in millions to its culture seeped neighbourhoods, enchanting harbour, pristine beaches, and a buzzing food and entertainment scene.
-Whether you come to Sydney for a few days, a few weeks, or even a few months, you’ll struggle to explore everything this magnificent city has to offer.
+The large sprawling cosmopolitan city of Sydney lures millions to its culture seeped neighbourhoods, enchanting harbour, pristine beaches, and a buzzing food and entertainment scene.
+Whether you come to Sydney for a few days, a few weeks, or even a few months, you’ll struggle to explore all the amazing sights and fun things to do in Sydney.

 So go beyond Sydney’s major sights and attractions and follow the locals’ tips for visiting Australia’s largest city.

 Sydney boasts some amazing nature and scenery which makes it perfect for those who love the outdoors.
 If you’re looking for some fun things to do in Sydney that get you out and about, then you have plenty to choose from.

 Walk the Famous Bondi to Coogee Walk